ONTOKEN/ontoken-assets/README.md

 All major updates, audits, structural adjustments, and ecosystem developments are versioned and documented within this repository.

-Transparency is structural — not optional.
+Transparency is structural, not optional.

 ---